uzairansari11/-verdant-recess-5792/README.md

 # Cult Body
 CultBody is a clone of Cultfit .
-It provides product related to your fintness and also provide diffrent kind of fitness trianing via online and offline as per customer requiremen
+It provides product related to your fintness and also provide diffrent kind of fitness trianing via online and offline as per customer requirement.

 ## Tech Stack